Maluku Islands

 The Maluku Islands (/məˈlʊkuː, -ˈluː-/ mə-LUU-koo-,_---LOO--; Kepulauan Maluku, /id/) or the Moluccas (/məˈlʌkəz/ mə-LUK-əz; Molukken /nl/) are an archipelago in the eastern part of Indonesia.
-Tectonically they are located on the Halmahera Plate within the Molucca Sea Collision Zone.
+Tectonically they are located on the Halmahera plate within the Molucca Sea Collision Zone.
 Geographically located in West Melanesia, the Moluccas have been considered a geographical and cultural intersection of Asia and Oceania.

 The islands were known as the Spice Islands because of the nutmeg, mace, and cloves that were exclusively found there, the presence of which sparked European colonial interests in the 16th century.

 The Maluku Islands formed a single province from Indonesian independence until 1999, when they were split into two provinces.
 A new province, North Maluku, incorporates the area between Morotai and Sula, with the arc of islands from Buru and Seram to Wetar remaining within the existing Maluku Province.
 North Maluku is predominantly Muslim, and its capital is Sofifi on Halmahera island.
 Maluku province has a larger Christian population, and its capital is Ambon.
 Though originally Melanesian, many island populations, especially in the Banda Islands, were massacred in the 17th century during the Dutch–Portuguese War, also known as the Spice War.
 A second influx of immigrants primarily from Java began in the early 20th century under the Dutch and continues in the Indonesian era, which has also caused a lot of controversy as the transmigrant programs are thought to be a contributing factor to the Maluku Riots.
+Historical maritime exchanges between the Maluku Islands and neighbouring archipelagos included Philippine-built boats and tools, which Filipino craftsmen made using durable techniques that were prized across island fleets.